Paxos (company): Crypto brokerage

-Paxos provides a crypto brokerage so clients can give their customers access to the cryptocurrency market.
-The company manages the regulatory and technology components of cryptocurrency trading on behalf of its clients.
+Paxos provides a crypto brokerage service that enables clients to offer their customers access to cryptocurrency markets.
+The company manages the regulatory and technological aspects of cryptocurrency trading on behalf of its clients.

 Pax Dollar

-Paxos Standard (PAX) that was renamed Pax Dollar (USDP), launched in September 2018, is one of the industry's first regulated stablecoins, tied to the U.S. dollar such that 1 PAX = 1 USD.
+Paxos Standard (PAX), later renamed Pax Dollar (USDP), was launched in September 2018 and was among the first regulated stablecoins in the industry.
+It is pegged to the U.S. dollar at a 1:1 ratio.

 PAX Gold

 PAX Gold (PAXG) is a digital asset backed by physical gold.
-Paxos Trust Company is the custodian for PAX Gold tokens and their associated physical gold bars.
+Paxos Trust Company serves as the custodian for PAX Gold tokens and the corresponding physical gold bars.

+PayPal USD (PYUSD)

+In August 2023, Paxos began issuing PayPal USD (PYUSD), a U.S. dollar-denominated stablecoin for PayPal, as a token on the Ethereum blockchain.
+PayPal stated that PYUSD is backed by U.S. dollar deposits, short-term U.S. Treasury securities, and similar cash equivalents, and is redeemable on a 1:1 basis for U.S. dollars.
+In May 2024, PayPal announced that PYUSD would also become available on the Solana blockchain.